- Center Speaker

 The center speaker of a soundbar covers the center channel and is therefore – as its name suggests – located in the center of the soundbar.
 It is responsible for the voice reproduction and ensures that dialogs are reproduced clearly and distinctly.

-The term The term DAB+ stands for Digital Audio Broadcasting.
-This refers to the digital transmission of radio content in contrast to the earlier, analog transmission.
-The plus sign stands for improved audio quality.
-DAB is widely used in European countries. stands for Digital Audio Broadcasting.
+The term DAB+ stands for Digital Audio Broadcasting.
 It refers to the digital transmission of radio content in contrast to the former analog transmission.
-With soundbars that support DAB+, you can thus receive radio content.
-The term DAB+ stands for Digital Audio Broadcasting.
+With soundbars that support DAB+The term DAB+ stands for Digital Audio Broadcasting.
 This refers to the digital transmission of radio content in contrast to the earlier, analog transmission.
 The plus sign stands for improved audio quality.
-DAB is widely used in European countries. is widely used in European countries.
+DAB is widely used in European countries., you can thus receive radio content.
+DAB is widely used in European countries.

 Dialogue Enhancement Feature